larsville/git-primer/README.md

 A _tracked_ file is in one of these states: _unmodified_ / _modified_ / _staged_.
 Editing an unmodified file causes it to become modified.
 Adding a modified file causes it to become staged.
 Committing a staged file causes it to become unmodified.

 __Mental floss__: A file can be both _staged_ and _unstaged_ at the same time!
-If you modify it and then add it, it will become _unstaged_, and if you then modify it again, there will be a _staged_ version and an _unstaged_ version.
+If you modify it and then add it, it will become _staged_, and if you then modify it again, there will be a _staged_ version and an _unstaged_ version.
 Adding it again will stage the most recently edited version and vaporize the previously _staged_ version.

 `git diff` shows changes in _modified_ but _unstaged_ files.
 `git diff --staged` or `git diff --cached` shows changes in _unstaged_ files.